Protect your unborn child - rubella

 - feeling unwell.

 For your unborn child, rubella can cause:

 - brain damage.

-The worst time for a pregnant woman to get rubella is during the first three months of pregnancy:
+The worst time to get rubella is during the first three months of pregnancy

-- If you think you are pregnant, try to keep away from children with a rash and adults who are unwell with flu-like symptoms unless you know you have immunity from rubella.
+- If you are trying to get pregnant or in the early stages of your pregnancy, keep away from children with a rash and adults who have flu-like symptoms, unless you know you are immune from rubella.

-- If you have children, make sure they are immunised.
-The MMR (measles, mumps, rubella) vaccine is offered to all children at 15 months of age, and the second dose is at four years before starting school.
+Make sure your children are immunised too.
+The MMR (measles mumps, rubella) vaccine is available free for all children at 15 months of age, with the second dose at four years.